mfbz/harpoon/docs/wallet-account-structure.md

 ## Password

-It is only possible to have one password in Flow Wallet.
+It is only possible to have one password in Harpoon Wallet.
 This is used to access all profiles.

 ## Public Key Weights